itsmarina22/cse15l-lab-reports/lab_one_report.md

   * A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
     > The following output was produced because `cat` can only read files, not folders or directories.
 Because a folder/directory called lecture1 was provided, it outputs that, letting us know that lecture1 is a directory, and using cat will not read the contents of lecture1 as it is not a file.
   * Indicate whether the output is an error or not, and if it's an error, explain why it's an error.
-    > This is not an error and instead, what is expected
+    > This is not an error and instead, what is expected.

 * Share an example of using the command with a path to a file as an argument.